-- The informal stages generally are the only ones where a professional can avoid public action because with most boards and agencies even a dismissal at the formal stage is public information; and
+The informal stages generally are the only ones where a professional can avoid public action because with most boards and agencies even a dismissal at the formal stage is public information

 There are a number of questions we suggest that you should ask any attorney you are seeking to hire for such a matter.
 Below are these questions and our firm’s answers to them:

 Our firm’s practice area consists almost entirely of representing professionals or aspiring professionals in licensing and disciplinary matters or related areas.

 Our firm assists professional clients with everything from providing counsel and advice, assisting with written responses, representing clients at the informal stages, and trying formal disciplinary hearings.
 We have significant experience at all stages of the licensing and disciplinary process.

 Representation in licensing and disciplinary matters generally is helpful in handling any such matter.
 Experience with a specific board and agency certainly is preferable.
 The Practice Area page of our site lists the licensing boards and agencies before which we have represented professional clients.